Goldman Sachs defeats appeal over collapsed buyout

 The lawsuit was handled in Boston, and is a rare case of a major U.S. bank going to trial over a merger rather than settling.

-Goldman agreed in June to pay $67 million to settle a lawsuit in the same court accusing buyout firms of colluding to depress prices of companies they bought.
+Goldman agreed in June to pay $67 million (42.49 million pounds) to settle a lawsuit in the same court accusing buyout firms of colluding to depress prices of companies they bought.

 'BEVY' OF ISSUES